 SBI Account Balance through Missed Call Banking

-The facility of SBI balance check by missed call is also available for account holders.
 Missed call banking allows one to perform a number of banking operations just by giving a missed call or sending an SMS to the bank.
-The service includes mini-statement, E-statement (last 6 months), and education loan certificate statement, home loan certificate statement, ATM configuration, generate ATM PIN, home and car loan details, social security schemes’ details, etc. This service is facilitated by RBI and provided by almost every bank in the country.
+The service is also provided by SBI and includes SBI Balance Check, mini-statement, E-statement (last 6 months), and education loan certificate statement, home loan certificate statement, ATM configuration, generate ATM PIN, home and car loan details, social security schemes’ details, etc. This service is facilitated by RBI and provided by most banks in the country.

 There may be specific but minimal charges associated with the service particularly for sending and receiving SMS.
 The charges are subject to the bank’s policy.
 However, most banks do not charge anything for balance enquiry on their toll-free number.
 The biggest advantage of this facility is for the people who have multiple accounts in the same bank.
 The bank will send a message containing the balance information of all the accounts with the account number and account type.